 Given its growing popularity, the cost of travel in Croatia can vary, largely depending on your travel style and season of visit.
 Despite its increasing appeal, Croatia still manages to maintain a spectrum of affordability that caters to both luxury and budget travellers.

 To help you plan your journey, below is a detailed breakdown of the potential costs for a week-long visit for two in Croatia during the shoulder season.
 In this budget, we'll cover accommodation, food and drinks, activities, and transportation costs, providing an estimated total for your Croatian adventure.

 As always, these are general estimates and actual costs may vary depending on your personal preferences, travel season, and any unexpected circumstances.
 This budget does not include other potential expenses such as international flights, travel insurance or souvenirs.

 Overall, we suggest budgeting around €1500 for a week-long trip for two in Croatia.
 This includes:

-This is based on staying in good, mid-range accommodation and having a few meals out per week, while preparing some yourself.
-It makes allowances for a couple of sightseeing activities, but doesn’t take into account expensive activities like adventure sports or private tours.
+The above cost is based on staying in good, mid-range accommodation and eating out most of the time.
+It makes allowances for sightseeing activities and day trips, but doesn’t take into account expensive activities like adventure sports or private tours.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.